reply-fr/sustainable-personal-accounts/workbooks/reset-managed-accounts.md

 # Reset Managed Accounts

 ## Overview
-Recently we changed naming conventions for tags used by SPA and this broken the state machines.
+Sometimes SPA is deployed after the creation of accounts that it manages.
+These accounts are missing the tag `account-state` that is needed for proper operations of the state machine.
+As a consequence, these accounts are not prepared as expected before they are accessed by end-users.

+Another use case for account reset is when the state machine is broken during a major change of SPA itself.
 This can also happen if you change the tag prefix in the settings file and redeploy SPA.
-In both cases, accounts will not feature the expected tags.
-As a consequence, the maintenance windows wil not trigger purge nor preparation activities.
+In both situations, accounts will not feature the expected tags.

 Since the state of an account is contained in a tag attached to it, for such situations you can use AWS Organizations to change tags of any account.
-For this you would visit the page of each account and then add the tag `account-state` and set it to value `released`.
+For this you would visit the page of each account and then add the tag `account-state` and set it to value `vanilla`.
 This operation is feasible for some dozens of accounts, but can become tedious for large number of accounts.
 Therefore the need to reset accounts to the VANILLA state with a simple invocation of a Lambda function devoted to this usage.
 If you are stuck, one day, with hundreds of AWS accounts in strange state, then you can restore normal operations with this workbook.

 ## Prerequisites
 - You suspect that multiple AWS accounts are not tagged appropriately